top of page

 Folliculitis Decalvans

-Sx: itching, pain, and a burning sensation
+Sx: itching, pain, and burning sensation

 Tx: clindamycin, CCS (topical + oral or injected)